zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 This shows that the fp32 accuracy and accumulator size increases with the number of hidden neurons, while the 3-bit accuracy remains low irrespective of to the number of neurons.
 While all the configurations tried here were FHE compatible (accumulator \< 8 bits), it is sometimes preferable to have lower accumulator size in order for the inference time to be faster.

 {% hint style="info" %}
-The accumulator size is determined by **Concrete Numpy** as being the maximum bitwidth encountered anywhere in the encrypted circuit
+The accumulator size is determined by **Concrete Numpy** as being the maximum bit-width encountered anywhere in the encrypted circuit
 {% endhint %}

 ### Pruning using Torch